onkar97878/OnkarShoeCompany/README.txt

 hahhahhhaaa!!!!!!!!!!!!!!!
 I am a good boy:) now its tome to focus on model section
 In the Models folder > Add > Class.
-Name the file Shoe.cs.
+Name the file Shoe.cs. afterdbcontext, doing some changes in appsettings.json and now its time to add a new scallfold item